neoviki/install.python2.from.web.source.macOS/README.md

 ## Install python 2.7.9 on macOS

-    This utility install python 2.7.9 from source.
+    This utility install python 2.7.9 from source at custom location ( $HOME/mypy2 ).

 ## Installation Steps ( From source code on Disk )